Gojo-Bots/Kanao_Tsuyuri/readme.md

 `OWNER_ID` Your telegram user id.

 `SUDO` Sudoers id.
 Have same powers as owner.
-Seprate multiple value with space
+Seprate multiple value with space.
+Don't leave it blank enter your id if you don't find any sudo

 `DB_NAME` Your [MongoDB](https://www.mongodb.com/) name